The most famous restaurant in every state

 Missouri: Arthur Bryant's Barbeque, Kansas City

 Arthur Bryant's started life as an alley stand serving food for Garment District workers in Kansas City.
-Despite being a relatively bare-bones joint – think unpretentious decor and fluorescent lighting – the barbecue restaurant has seen an incredible number of notable diners over the years, from Steven Spielberg and Harrison Ford to John McCain and Barack Obama.
-Beef-brisket burnt ends and burnt-end sandwiches are among the top dishes served at the restaurant.
+Today, it's one of the most famous barbecue joints not only in Missouri, but in the whole country.
+Despite being a relatively bare-bones joint – think unpretentious décor and fluorescent lighting – the barbecue restaurant has seen a serious number of notable diners over the years, from Steven Spielberg and Harrison Ford to John McCain and Barack Obama.
+Beef brisket burnt ends and burnt end sandwiches are among the top dishes.

 Montana: Lucca's, Helena